thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 - Internet connection
 - Basic knowledge of NixOS and the command line

+## Pre-Installation Steps

+### Backup Proprietary eSupport Drivers

+If you have Windows installed, back up the proprietary ASUS drivers before removing Windows partitions:

+1. In Windows, copy the entire `C:\eSupport` folder to external storage
+2. These drivers may be needed if you ever reinstall Windows or use Windows in a VM

+### Disable Secure Boot

+**IMPORTANT FOR DUAL BOOT USERS:** Disable Windows BitLocker before doing this or your data will be inaccessible!

+1. Press DEL repeatedly during boot to enter UEFI setup
+2. Press F7 for advanced mode
+3. Security → Secure Boot Control → Disable
+4. Save and exit

+### Use the Laptop Screen

+During installation, disconnect external displays to avoid unpredictable behavior with graphics switching.

+### Switch to Hybrid Mode on Windows (2022+ Models)

+For 2022 or newer ASUS models, switch to Hybrid graphics mode in Windows before installing NixOS to prevent potential issues.

 ## Partition Overview

 Before beginning installation, here's a breakdown of disk partitions and what to keep if dual-booting with Windows: